git and GitHub extensively for version control and project management. This is crucial since we must

 + Operations (“DevOps”) best practice.
 To create a new

 git branch, use

-$ git pull master $ git checkout -b <name_of_branch>
+$ git pull origin main $ git checkout -b <new-branch>

 To checkout an existing branch:

-$ git branch # To see existing branches $ git checkout <name_of_branch>
+$ git branch # To see existing branches $ git checkout <branchname>

 In terms of branch names, it is strongly recommended to name branches so it is clear and concise.
 We strongly recommend including: